Cheryl277/sqlalchemy-challenge/README.md

 Find the most recent date in the dataset.

 Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

-HINT
-Select only the "date" and "prcp" values.

 Load the query results into a Pandas DataFrame, and set the index to the "date" column.